BDC Hamburger Icon

 • Emotion: Your brand name should have an emotional component.
 Many brands evoke a feeling.
 Some, like Disney, create this emotion through associations over time, but others have it baked into the brand name.
 For example, QuickBooks conveys ease of use.
 HomeGoods combines two words, each with a positive connotation.
 Sandals Resorts invokes a casual, laid-back atmosphere.

-• Uniqueness: The name you choose should be very different from competitive products or companies.
-If it has similarities to an existing brand name, that brand should be in a totally different industry or make a product with a different target market, to avoid confusion.
+• Uniqueness: The name you choose should be very different from those of competing products or companies.
+If it’s similar to an existing brand name, that brand should be in a totally different industry or make a product with a different target market to avoid confusion.

 What is a brand name?

 The brand name is an integral part of a business’s brand identity and overall marketing plan.
-A brand identity may include a logo (which might incorporate the brand name or be a stand-alone graphic), slogan or tagline, color scheme, or an aesthetic.
+A brand identity may include a logo (which might incorporate the brand name or be a stand-alone graphic), a slogan or tagline, a color scheme or an aesthetic.

 Brand names often give prospective customers an idea of what the company or product does or a characteristic of the company or product.
 Here are some famous examples:

-• Amazon is another word for a mythical race of tall warrior women, so it hints at the concept of “big.”
-Since it has the letters “a” and “z” in it, it also suggests having everything possible – an idea shown in its logo, which connects the “a” and “z” with an arrow-smile.
+• Amazon: Amazon is another word for a mythical race of tall warrior women, so it hints at the concept of “big.”
+Because it contains the letters “a” and “z,” it also suggests having everything possible.
+This idea is shown in the company’s logo, which connects the “a” and “z” with an arrow smile.

-• Nike is the winged Greek goddess of victory, suggesting competitiveness, winning and speed.
-Its famous swoosh logo also reinforces the concepts of speed, movement and a wing.
+• Nike: In ancient Greek mythology, Nike was the winged goddess of victory, suggesting competitiveness, victory and speed.
+The brand’s famous swoosh logo also reinforces the concepts of speed, movement and a wing.

-Some companies, such as General Motors, have multiple product groups represented by brands under their umbrella, such as Cadillac, Chevrolet, Buick and GMC, all marketed separately with different value propositions.
+Some companies have multiple product groups that are represented by brands under their umbrella and are all marketed separately with different value propositions.
+For example, this is the case with General Motors, which includes the brands Cadillac, Chevrolet, Buick and GMC.

 Launch your brand today